The Mayan Food & The Ancient Secrets of its Gastronomy

 Guacamole

 Firstly, we have guacamole.
 At the Superbowl, everyone loves it and eats it.
-The Maya civilization treasured this food due to its smooth texture and delicious flavor.
+The Maya civilization treasured this food for its smooth texture and delicious flavor.
 Nowadays, with the syncretism between Spanish ingredients and current Mexican food, you can have amazing dishes that convey the power of this civilization.
 Check out our post about spicy food! 🌶️

 Dishes in which you can eat guacamole: